-If your senior citizen loved one lives in a nursing home, volunteer to teach a class related to a prepping skill at the facility.
-Growing a garden at nursing facility and setting up window area growing spaces to increase the amount of food on hand, is a great place to start.
+If your senior citizen lives in a nursing home, volunteer to teach a class related to a prepping skill at the facility.
+Growing a garden at a nursing facility and setting up window area growing spaces to increase the amount of food on hand, is a great place to start.

-Helping the residents to water bath can food and teaching the skill to interested staffers is a win-win for all of the elderly residents – and may even spark an interest in self-reliance among their care givers.
+Helping the residents to water bath can food and teaching the skill to interested staffers is a win-win for all of the elderly residents – and may even spark an interest in self-reliance among their caregivers.

 Go one step further and reach out to nursing home staff to help develop a viable disaster preparedness plan for the facility to help ensure the safety of those who live and work there until help or loved ones, can arrive.

 Grocery items with a long shelf life like peanut butter, beef jerky, crackers, cans of soup, etc. should also be tucked away in any available space inside the senior citizen’s room.

 Nursing Home Survival Kit

-- Purchase multiple Mylar emergency blankets and several solar powered fans so the elderly loved one can be kept comfortable despite outside weather conditions if the nursing home facility loses power.
+- Purchase multiple Mylar emergency blankets and several solar-powered fans so the elderly loved one can be kept comfortable despite outside weather conditions if the nursing home facility loses power.
 Single-use hand warmers and ice packs should also be placed in the survival kit.